Shasikhan/css-loading-animations/README.md

 6. Push to the branch (`git push origin feature/amazing-animation`)
 7. Open a Pull Request

+Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 **Note**: Manual code modifications should be limited to bug fixes and improvements to existing animations.
 New animations should come from AI to ensure they match the project's style and complexity.

 ## License